WHERE TO SCORE THE TASTIEST FREE TAPAS IN GRANADA

 La Blanca Paloma

 Speaking of berenjenas, La Blanca Paloma is rumored to serve up some of the best in town.
-This tapa is the house specialty and a must if you stop at this restaurant for a drink and some tapas.
+This tapa is the house specialty and a must if you stop at this restaurant for a drink.
 Here, you don’t choose your tapa but you will always get berenjenas con miel with your first drink.
 After that, there’s a fantastic selection of fish and other fried dishes, since this restaurant is known to have some of the best frituras, or fried tapas selections, in Granada.

 Address: Calle Alhamar, 18